NeoDyln/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 ### 4-print_most_numbers.c ###
 - This function does the same as the above, with the exception that it excludes 2 and 4
+- Remember to add its prototype in main.h

+### 5-more_numbers.c ###
+- Prints the numbers 0-14 ten times each time in a new line